SakurajimaMai02/SakurajimaMai02.github.io/index.md

-## Welcome to GitHub Pages。
+## Welcome to SakurajimaMai02's homepage!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content

 ### Markdown